Honing, Norfolk: Geography

-Church of St. Peter and St. Paul
+Church of St Peter and St Paul

-Honing's parish church is jointly dedicated to Saint Peter and Saint Paul and dates from the Fifteenth Century.
-St. Peter & St. Paul's is located on Long Lane and has been Grade II listed since 1955.
+Honing's parish church is jointly dedicated to Saint Peter and Saint Paul and dates from the 15th century.
+St Peter & St Paul's is located on Long Lane and has been Grade II listed since 1955.
 The church holds occasional Sunday service.

 The church holds numerous memorials to the Cubitt family, including one to Edward G. Cubitt who fought at the Battle of Vitoria, Siege of Pamplona and Battle of Toulouse during the Peninsular War.

 Honing Hall

-Honing Hall was built by the Chambers family in the mid-Eighteenth Century and then later acquired by Thomas Cubitt.
+Honing Hall was built by the Chambers family in the mid-18th century and then later acquired by Thomas Cubitt.
 Later extensions were made by John Soane and improvements to the gardens were made on the recommendations by Humphry Repton.

 Governance

 Honing is part of the electoral ward of Happisburgh for local elections and is part of the district of North Norfolk.

-The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.
+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone since 2024.

-War Memorial
+War memorial

-Honing War Memorial is a large latin-cross in the Churchyard of St. Peter & St. Paul which was funded by public subscription and erected by Cornish and Gaymer of North Walsham.
+Honing War Memorial is a large Latin cross in the churchyard of St Peter & St Paul which was funded by public subscription and erected by Cornish and Gaymer of North Walsham.
 The memorial was unveiled in 1919 by Bertram Pollock, Bishop of Norwich.
 The memorial lists the following names for the First World War: